-If you are thinking of having patio pavers installed, you may have some questions.
+When looking for patio paver installation, you may have some questions.
 They may be about the pavers themselves or whether a use you have in mind makes sense for this product.
-We’ve compiled a list of 8 of the most common questions about patio pavers people ask before installation.
+We’ve compiled a list of 8 of the most common questions about patio pavers people ask before hiring a patio paver installer.

 How are Patio Pavers Made?

 Pavers can be made of natural stone or porcelain tile, but the kind most people think of and use in their yard are made of concrete.
 Concrete pavers are made from gravel, sand, cement and a coloring dye.
 The ingredients are mixed together, then pressed into their shape.
 The process varies depending on the how the paver will be finished.
 Some pavers have a more rustic look, while other have a smoother finish.
 These differences are accomplished using slightly different ingredient mixes and finishing methods in the factory.

 How Thick Are Patio Pavers?

 Most concrete pavers used at residential locations are 2 3/8″ (60mm) thick.
 Commercial pavers, especially for use on streets, are usually 3 1/8″ (80mm) thick.
 You could use either thickness at your home.
 2 3/8″ pavers are thick enough and strong enough to be used as residential driveways.

 Of course when planning your patio, the thickness of the pavers isn’t the same thing as how deep you’ll need to dig down for a proper installation.
 Pavers need to be on a solid foundation, which means they don’t just go on the soil.
 Instead, there is a proper way to install pavers so they will last for a long time, which includes drainage considerations and a crushed rock “foundation.”

 If you find some 1 inch thick pavers, these are made for the specific purpose of laying down on top of already existing concrete.
 They are thinner than regular pavers so they have a better chance of fitting without blocking doors or creating trip hazards.